reubenmiller/go-c8y-cli/docs/_docs/shell-examples/output-data.md

 c8y devices list --pageSize 1 --fragmentType company_Example --select "id,nam*"
 ```

-Note: On shell remember to include the values within quotes `"` to prevent `*` from being expanded by the shell interpreter.
+Note: In shells like zsh, bash, and fish, remember to include the values within quotes `"` to prevent `*` from being expanded by the shell interpreter.

 **Output**